charlesNorah/Text-Analyzer/README.md

 ## Known Bugs
-The text analyzer is still in its design and functioning phase
+The text analyzer is still in its design and functioning phase.

 ## License
 _ {MIT}_

 ## Contact Information
-{08094708935}
+{norahcharles026@gmail.com}